Trekking Oldonyo Lengai during Safari

 Day 3: Kikelelwa Camp

-The morning walk is a steady ascent up to the ‘Second Cave’ (3,450 m.) with superb views of Kibo and the Eastern icefields on the crater rim.
-After lunch, we leave the main trail and strike out across the moorland on a smaller path towards the jagged peaks of Mawenzi.
-Our “Upper Kikelewa” campsite is on a small plateau above a sheltered valley with giant senecios past Kikelewa Caves (3,750 m.)
-[7-8 hours walking]
+Our morning hike involves a steady ascent to the ‘Second Cave’ (at 3,450 m), providing magnificent views of Kibo and the Eastern icefields on the crater rim.
+After lunch, we’ll leave the main trail and venture across the moorland along a smaller path towards the jagged peaks of Mawenzi.
+Our “Upper Kikelewa” campsite rests on a small plateau above a sheltered valley with towering senecios beyond Kikelewa Caves (at 3,750 m).
+This leg of the journey typically takes 7-8 hours.

 Day 4: Mawenzi Turn Hut

-A short but steep climb up grassy slopes is rewarded by superb all-round views and a tangible sense of wilderness.
-We leave vegetation behind shortly before reaching the next camp at “Mawenzi” (4,300 m.), spectacularly situated beneath the towering spires of Mawenzi.
-The afternoon will be free to rest or explore the surrounding area as an aid to acclimatization.
-[3-4 hours walking]
+A short but steep ascent through grassy slopes offers stunning panoramic views and a genuine sense of wilderness.
+We soon leave behind the vegetation before arriving at “Mawenzi” (4,300 m), dramatically situated beneath the towering spires of Mawenzi.
+In the afternoon, you can rest or explore the surrounding area to aid in acclimatization.
+This part of the trek usually takes 3-4 hours.

 Day 5: School Hut

-We cross the lunar desert of the ‘Saddle’ between Mawenzi and Kibo to reach the “School Hut” campsite (4,750 m.) at the bottom of the Kibo crater wall.
-The remainder of the day is spent resting in preparation for the final ascent before a very early night!
-[5-6 hours walking]
+We’ll cross the lunar desert of the ‘Saddle’ between Mawenzi and Kibo to reach the “School Hut” campsite (4,750 m), located at the base of the Kibo crater wall.
+The remainder of the day is dedicated to rest in preparation for the final ascent, which begins with an early start the next morning.
+This leg generally takes 5-6 hours.

 Day 6: School Hut to Summit Down to Horrombo Hut

-We plod very slowly in the darkness on a switchback trail through loose volcanic scree to reach the crater rim at Gillman’s Point (5,685 m.)
-We will rest there for a short time to enjoy the spectacular sunrise over Mawenzi.
-Those who are still feeling strong can make the three hour round trip to Uhuru Peak (5,896 m.), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
-The descent to School (4,700 m.) is surprisingly fast and, after some refreshment, we continue the descent to reach our final campsite at Horombo (3,720 m.).
-[11-15 hours of walking].
+The most demanding and steepest part of the climb begins by torchlight at around 1 a.m.
+We’ll ascend slowly through the darkness on a switchback trail across loose volcanic scree, aiming to reach Gillman’s Point (5,685 m).
+A short rest there allows us to witness a breathtaking sunrise over Mawenzi.
+For those still feeling strong, a three-hour round trip to Uhuru Peak (5,896 m) is possible, passing close to the spectacular glaciers and ice cliffs that dominate the summit area.
+The descent to School (4,700 m) is surprisingly swift, and after a refreshment stop, we’ll continue the descent to our final campsite at Horombo (3,720 m).
+This is an intense day of 11-15 hours of walking.

 Day 7: Horrombo Hut Down to Marangu Gate

-A steady descent takes us down through moorland to Mandara Hut (2,700m.), the first stopping place at the Marangu route.
-We then continue descending through lovely lush forest on a good path to the National Park gate at Marangu (1,830 m.).
-[5-6 hours of walking].
+A gradual descent leads us through moorland to Mandara Hut (at 2,700 m), the first stop on the Marangu route.
+We then continue the descent through a lush, lovely forest along a well-maintained path to the National Park gate at Marangu (at 1,830 m).
+Expect this leg of the journey to take 5-6 hours.

 Day 8: Departure day